lorrainea/BDA-index/BDA-index_II/README.md

 Usage:
 ./bda-index_II <text_file> <ell> <pattern_file> <output_filename> <ram_use> <block_size> <index_filename>

-<text_file> - name of input text file
+<text_file> - name of input text file.
-<ell> - minimum size of pattern to consider searching for within text.
+<ell> - lower bound on the length of input patterns to consider.
-<pattern_file> - name of input file containing patterns
+<pattern_file> - name of input file containing the patterns.
-<output_filename> - name of output file where pattern occurrences will be placed.
+<output_filename> - name of output file, where pattern occurrences will be output.
-<ram_use> - ram usage for external SA and LCP
+<ram_use> - RAM usage for external SA and LCP array construction (Mbits).
-<block_size> - size of block size b to use.
+<block_size> - size b of the block size to use for constructing the bd-anchors (bytes).
-<index_filename> - name of the index file to be used if they exist otherwise to be created.
+<index_filename> - name of the index file to be used (if they exist) otherwise to be created.
 ```

 <b>Example</b>